getsentry/rfcs/text/0033-view-hierarchy.md

 # Motivation

 Being able to see what the user was looking at is a good way to found out problems in the application.
-This RFC proposes a way to send information from the UI state of an application, known as "view hierarch".
+This RFC proposes a way to send information from the UI state of an application, known as "view hierarchy".

 # Proposal